Gospel of Barnabas: Acceptance

-The Gospel of Barnabas is a bestseller in the Muslim world, and popular in Islamic apologetics.
 Some have identified it as the Injil, one of four Islamic holy books sent by God.
 About the gospel's generally-positive reception in the Muslim world, Scottish orientalist W. Montgomery Watt said that it is not uncommon for Muslims to be persuaded to believe in it without question; some are unaware of the scholarly consensus that it is a forgery.
 According to German scholar Christine Schirrmacher, Muslim positivity about the gospel is based on its claim of being written by an eyewitness and disagreement (favoured by Islam) with mainstream Christian doctrines.

-Among Muslims, the gospel was first cited by Pakistani scholar Rahmatullah Kairanawi in his Ijaz-i Isawi (1853).
+Among Muslims, the gospel was first cited by Indian scholar Rahmatullah Kairanawi in his Ijaz-i Isawi (1853).
 It became more popular after the 1908 publication of Rashid Rida's Arabic translation.
-According to Pakistani scholar Abul A'la Maududi, the Gospel of Barnabus is "more genuine than the four canonical gospels".
+According to Pakistani scholar Abul A'la Maududi, the Gospel of Barnabas is "more genuine than the four canonical gospels".
 Rida agreed that it was "superior" to the canonical gospels in its "divine knowledge, glorification of the Creator, and knowledge of ethics, manners and values".
 During a 1940 course at Al-Azhar University, Egyptian intellectual Muhammad Abu Zahra challenged Christians to study and refute the gospel: "The most significant service to the religions and to humanity would be that the church take the trouble to study the gospel according to Barnabas and refute it and to bring us the proofs on which this refutation is based."

 At a 1976 Christian–Muslim dialogue in Libya, each Muslim delegate first received copies of the Gospel of Barnabas and the Quran; the gospel was withdrawn after a protest by the Vatican.
 Rahim published Jesus: A Prophet of Islam, defending the gospel, in 1979.
 M. A. Yusseff wrote in The Dead Sea Scrolls, The Gospel of Barnabas, and the New Testament (1985) that no other gospels can equal its authenticity.
 A 2007 Iranian film, The Messiah, was apparently based on the gospel and was the first film to depict Jesus from Christian and Islamic perspectives.
 It had a mixed critical response, praised for "generating interfaith dialogue" but criticised for its controversial account of the crucifixion.
 Director Nader Talebzadeh said, "I pray for Christians.
 They've been misled.
 They will realize one day the true story."